- Finance Home

-Does your invoice look different or appear higher than expected, first look at the Water consumption and the Meter Read Dates (C on the handout).
-The City of Lake Oswego has a tiered water billing structure.
-A tiered water billing structure was adopted as a way to encourage conservation of a precious resource - water.
+Does your invoice look different or appear higher than expected?
+First look at the Water consumption and the Meter Read Dates (C on the handout).
+The City of Lake Oswego has a tiered water billing structure, which was adopted as a way to encourage conservation of a precious resource - water.

 The Water consumption section of your invoice (D on the handout) lists how much water you used in each tier.
 Do you have usage in Tier 3?
 If so, this water is charged at a rate more than double the water consumed in Tier 1.
 Many times when people wonder about their invoice, the answer may be that they consumed more water in Tier 2 and Tier 3 than previous months.

 If you would like to see the rates by consumption and how water consumption amount impacts a Utility Bill, play around with the water calculator.

-The Water Usage Graph (J on the handout) provides consumption for the last 24 months - from the current billing month to the same month the previous year.
+The Water Usage Graph (J on the handout) provides consumption for the last 24 months - from the current billing month to the same month in the previous year.
 It is important to compare your consumption level to the same billing cycle since some people may use more water in the summer months.

 Is your consumption double in the summer months?
 Triple?
 If so, do you suspect a leak?
 The chart just reflects your consumption, not the cost, so if the usage level is unexpectedly higher than a last similar billing month, review the How to Detect a Leak information.

 If no leak and still perplexed about your water usage?
 The City offers free Water Audits in the summer and is a conservation resource aimed at helping people reduce their water usage.
 If you already consume at low levels, review the materials below about Fixed Rates.

 The majority of a Utility Invoice is made up of fixed rates that change annually on July 1st.
 However, rates are implemented on the first billing cycle following the effective date.